-I invested a lot of time into working out exactly what home machine I wanted to take a chance on and make sure I got value from my investment.
+When selecting a coffee machine to use at home, I spent a lot of time into working out exactly what I wanted to take a chance on and make sure I got value from my investment.

 I wanted a machine that could give me high-quality results and close to cafe level espresso extraction, without having to pay thousands of dollars on one of the smaller versions of a commercial espresso machine.

 In this review, I will share my experience with the Breville Bambino Plus, an espresso maker that I have been using almost every day for the last 6 months.

 RELATED: The Best Home Coffee Machines (Buying Guide)